OmerDolev/omerdolev.github.io/_posts/2020-12-15-kubernetes-control-plane.md

 ## Controller and Scheduler

+The doers of the control plane: the controller manager, and the scheduler.

 ### Like Controlling Stuff?

-And the doers of the control plane: the controller manager, and the scheduler.
 The controller manager is responsible for the controllers, the parts that really do stuff.
 So what's a controller?

 A very good explanation is in the [K8s official Docs](https://kubernetes.io/docs/admin/kube-controller-manager/):